AndreeaApostol1/AndreeaApostol1/README.md

 ## Skills

 - **Manual Testing:** Proficient in creating and executing test plans and test cases.
+- **Automated Testing:** I have created various projects using Selenium WebDriver and interacted with web elements.
 - **Analytical Skills:** Strong ability to analyze data and identify trends.
 - **Attention to Detail:** Meticulous attention to detail for defect identification and reporting.
 - **Budget Management:** Experience in cost control and budget restructuring.